Meet the 20 horses racing in Saturday's Kentucky Derby

 7. Mandaloun, 15-1 (Florent Geroux, Brad Cox)

-Into Mischief colt won the Grade II Risen Star at Fair Grounds, then finished sixth, beaten more than 11 lengths, in the Louisiana Derby -- a performance that still puzzles the trainer.
-He has been the post-time favorite in all five starts, won't be in the Derby but isn't without chances.
+The Into Mischief colt won the Grade II Risen Star at Fair Grounds, and then finished sixth, beaten more than 11 lengths, in the Louisiana Derby -- a performance that still puzzles the trainer.
+He has been the post-time favorite in all five starts, won't be in the Derby, but isn't without chances.

 8. Medina Spirit, 15-1 (John Velazquez, Bob Baffert)